What Is The Lcm For 4 And 6

 Suppose you have two tasks: Task A, which needs to be done every 4 days, and Task B, which needs to be done every 6 days.
 If both tasks are done today, when will they both need to be done on the same day again?

-- To find the answer, you need to find the LCM of 4 and 6, which is 12.
-This means that both tasks will need to be done on the same day again in 12 days.
+• To find the answer, you need to find the LCM of 4 and 6, which is 12.
+What this tells us is both tasks will need to be done on the same day again in 12 days.

 Baking